 Questions to Ask Your Health Team About Concerta & Adderall

 Open communication with your health care provider is important not only for yourself but for the doctor as well.
-Honesty will help address any concerns and set good expectations for your treatment on these medications.
 If you have questions about your treatment plan, have them ready for your provider.

 Questions to ask your prescriber about Concerta and Adderall include: